 If you are strolling past Hyde Park, it is hard to miss the acclaimed Dorchester Hotel standing tall on Park Lane with its iconic yellow awnings and flags (most recently a pride flag) flying proudly in the wind.
-The Dorchester is just about ready to reveal their renovations to the public in September 2022.
+The Dorchester is just about ready to reveal their renovations to the public on 23 January 2023.

 Guest Rooms and Suites